-Samit Basu is an Indian novelist best known for his fantasy and science fiction work.
+Samit Basu is an Indian novelist, film director and screenwriter.
+In books, Samit is best known for his fantasy and science fiction work.
 His first novel, The Simoqin Prophecies, published by Penguin India in 2003, when Samit was 23, was the first book in the bestselling Gameworld Trilogy and marked the beginning of Indian English fantasy writing.
 The other books in the trilogy are The Manticore’s Secret and The Unwaba Revelations.

 Samit also writes for younger readers: other works include the Adventures of Stoob series and Terror on the Titanic, a YA historical fantasy.
 He’s also published short stories for adults and younger readers in Indian and international anthologies, and has been a columnist and essayist in several leading Indian and international publications.